kod3r/pyblume/README.md

 Special thanks to Austin Appleby for placing MurmurHash3 into the public domain.

-If you would like to extend the functionality of the extension, pull requests are most welcome.
+Pull requests are most welcome.